utsavns96/url-shortener/README.md

    - **Default output format**: Enter `json` (Leaving this blank will default it to json).

 ### 2. DynamoDB
+The application uses a DynamoDB table with one primary index and one global secondary index (GSI).
+We store both the shortened URL and a hashed version of the original URL to allow efficient reverse lookups.

 1. Go to the DynamoDB console and click on `Create table` on the right side of the screen.
 2. Enter a table name (e.g., `url-shortener`)
 3. For 'Partition Key', enter the name `shortUrl` with type `String`.
 4. Leave the table settings as 'Default'.
 5. Add a tag with a meaningful Key and Value (e.g. Key = "Project", Value ="url-shortener") to keep track of your resources.
 6. Click on `Create table` to create the table.
-7. Once the table is created, click on 'Explore Items', make sure the correct table is selected, and then click on `Create item`.
+7. Once the table is created, go to the Indexes tab and click `Create Index`.
-8. In the `Attributes` section, enter the following values:
+8. Set the following values:
-   - Attribute Name = **shortUrl**; Value = Enter a random string (e.g., `abc123`).
-   - Click on 'Add new attribute' of type 'Number' and enter Attribute Name = **expiryTime**; Value = Enter the current date and time in epoch format (Get epoch from [here](https://www.epochconverter.com/) e.g., `1747531132`).
-   - Click on 'Add new attribute' of type 'String' and enter Attribute Name = **originalUrl**; Value = Enter a long URL (e.g., `https://www.google.com`).
-   - Click on 'Create item' to create the item.
-9. Once the item has been created, you will see it in this 'Explore Items' section.
+    - Partition key: originalUrlHash (String)
+    - Index name: originalUrlHash-index
+Keep all other settings as default
+9. Click on `Create Index`.

+#### Enable TTL (Optional but recommended)
 *Steps 10-12 are not necessary, but more of a 'good to have', since TTL will help keep our table size nice and small.
 You don't need to enable it right away, and this can be done at a later time too.*

 10. Go back to the `Tables` section and click on the table you just created.
 11. Scroll down to find 'Time to Live (TTL)', and click on 'Turn on'.
 12. Enter **expiryTime** as the TTL attribute name and click on 'Turn on TTL'.

+#### (Optional) Manually Create a Sample Item

+1. Once the table is created, click on 'Explore Items', make sure the correct table is selected, and then click on `Create item`.
+2. In the `Attributes` section, enter the following values:
+   - Attribute Name = **shortUrl**; Value = Enter a random string (e.g., `abc123`).
+   - Add new attribute: originalUrl (String) → enter a long URL (e.g., https://www.google.com)
+   - Add new attribute: expiryTime (Number) → set to epoch time (Get epoch from [here](https://www.epochconverter.com/) e.g., `1747531132`).
+   - Add new attribute: originalUrlHash (String) → enter any placeholder string for now
+3. Click on 'Create item' to create the item.
+4. Once the item has been created, you will see it in this 'Explore Items' section.

+Note:
+The service will automatically compute and populate originalUrlHash when running normally.
+We're only adding it manually here to visualize what the item structure looks like.

 ### 3. Spring Boot
 I am assuming that you have Java and an IDE of your choice installed.
 I prefer IntelliJ IDEA, but you can use any IDE you like. <br>